 You may have difficulty urinating after an operation, but this also doesn’t last too long in most cases.

-If you’ve had major surgery on your chest or abdomen, if you’ve had emergency surgery or if you smoke, you’re more likely to experience a chest infection than others.
+If you’ve had major surgery on your chest or abdomen, if you’re overweight, you’re aged 50 or older, you have a long-term medical condition or a weakened immune system, you’re more likely to experience a chest infection than others (iv).
 If this happens, you’ll be given antibiotics to treat the infection.

 The majority of side effects of having an general anaesthetic, however, should get better in plenty of time before you’re discharged from hospital.